 While this list is not completely exhaustive, it is apparent that any kind of injury that leads to paralysis, disability, or impairment for a great length of time or requires life-long treatment will be considered to be a catastrophic injury.

 Catastrophic Injuries and Settlement Offers

 Catastrophic injuries tend to create astronomical financial debt due to medical bills, therapy appointments, surgeries, hospitalization, medicines, and other treatments.
 Additionally, those persons that suffer from catastrophic injuries are typically unable to return to work, therefore causing additional financial debt and burdens.

 Finally, along with medical bills and lost wages, most victims suffering from catastrophic injuries are also experiencing pain and suffering which can lead to emotional and psychological issues.
 Typically, the greater the severity of the injury and the longer the injury lasts for the victim, the greater the compensation awarded through either a settlement offer or a court of law.
 The reason is that the negligent party must make the victim “whole” under the law.
 When catastrophic injuries occur, the compensation required for a lifetime of care, treatment, rehabilitation, and replacement of income can be substantial.

 Contact an Experienced Personal Injury Attorney Today

 If you suffered a catastrophic injury from a catastrophic accident, you have the right to receive appropriate compensation from a negligent party responsible for your injuries.
 The calculation of catastrophic settlement offers may oftentimes be legally complex.
 You should make sure that you receive all the compensation to which you are entitled following a catastrophic accident.
-Contact an experienced accident attorney at Kreeger Law for a free consultation today.
+Contact an experience accident attorney at Kreeger Law for a free consultation today.